• News

 VTT

 Early reaction to changes in patients’ vital functions is all-important.
-However, the problem of how to best enable hospital staff to monitor the status of patients remotely and continuously for any warning signs is still puzzling healthcare and technology professionals worldwide.
+However, the problem of how to best enable hospital staff to monitor patients remotely and continuously for any warning signs is still puzzling healthcare and technology professionals worldwide.

 To tackle the issue, VTT has joined forces with fellow Finnish organisations to develop a smart patch that could revolutionise patient monitoring.
 Virtually unnoticeable to the user, the patch is equipped with lightweight wireless sensors capable of measuring heart rate, body temperature, oxygen saturation and respiration rate, as well as taking an electrocardiogram.

 “For example, a patient recovering from surgery could move about freely while measurements are taken, instead of lying in bed surrounded by wires,” research team leader Teemu Alajoki illustrated the solution’s advantages.
-Among them is also affordability, with a unit price of only a few euros.
+Among them is also affordability, the unit price being only a few euros.

 GlucoModicum

-“The accuracy and safety of the technology has been validated in clinical pilots,” stated CEO Jokke Mäki.
-“We offer a solution that is gentle on the skin while enabling continuous glucose monitoring and delivering rapid, accurate results.”
+“We offer a solution that is gentle on the skin while enabling continuous glucose monitoring and delivering rapid, accurate results,” stated CEO Jokke Mäki.

-Heart2Save has come up with an idea of a necklace that, when paired with the user’s smartphone, enables the measurement of a hospital-level electrocardiogram at home, at work or on holiday.
+Heart2Save has come up with a necklace that, when paired with the user’s smartphone, enables the measurement of a hospital-level electrocardiogram at home, at work or on holiday.

 Awario